azproduction/lmd/README.md

 1. Modules are similar to AMD: there is a require, but no define (all defined on startup)
 2. LMD does not create globals
-3. LMD is standalone and tiny - only +300 extra bytes
+3. LMD is standalone and tiny
 4. All modules are loaded at startup
 5. Each function-module is initialized (evaled) on demand
 6. LMD module is as easy to debug as normal JavaScript file
 7. Build system compresses JavaScript files using uglifyjs (or any other)
 8. LMD module can define object via return or module.exports/exports as CommonJS Module
-9. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage)
+9. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage and Asynchronous module require)
-10. Starting from version 1.5.2 LMD can require off-package modules `lmd_async` (see Asynchronous module require)
+10. Starting from version 1.5.2 LMD can require off-package modules `"async": true` (see Asynchronous module require)
+11. From version 1.6.0 LMD can cache all in-package modules in localStorage `"cache": true` (see Local Storage cache)

 Installing
 ----------